cerbos/demo-node-cerbfinance/README.md

 ## Calling the service

-Authentication is emulated via passing the user value in a `Authentication` header.
+Authentication is emulated via passing the user value in a `Authorization` header.
 The users built into the demo database are:

 | User | Roles | Department | Region |
 | ---  | --- | --- | --- |